Dynamics of stochastic integrate-and-fire networks: Stochastic integrate-and-fire model

+Formally, we expand the configuration variables $\bm{v}, \dot{\bm n}$ around their mean values.
+The mean field theory is then the result of a saddle point approximation for integrals over the fluctuations (Appendix~\ref{app:effective_action}).
+This corresponds to assuming fluctuations are negligible so $p[\dot{\bm{n}}] = \delta [\dot{\bm{n}} - f(\bm{v})]$, or equivalently, truncating the action at linear order in $\tilde{\bm n}$.
+This implies assumptions (1) and (2), so Eq.~\ref{eq:v_avg} reduces to Eq.~\ref{eq:lif_mft}.
+This approach also exposes fluctuation corrections to the mean field theory.
+We will see in the next section that the two nonlinearities in Eq.~\ref{eq:lif} impart different fluctuation corrections to the mean field theory.
+First, we compare the mean field theory, Eq.~\ref{eq:lif_mft}, to the classic activity equations, Eq.~\ref{eq:amari}.

-Here, the mean field value of $\dot{n}_i$ is $f(v_i)$.
-To study fluctuations, we can expand around that mean field theory (appendix \ref{app:ndim_fluct}).
-Compared to the classic activity equations, these dynamics differ in two ways.
-The first is the presence of the term $-v_i f(v_i)$.
-The second is the presence of the non-saturating hazard function $f$, rather than the saturating sigmoid typically used in the classic activity equations, e.g., $\phi$ in Eq.~\ref{eq:wc}~\cite{grossberg_learning_1969, amari_characteristics_1971, amari_characteristics_1972, wilson_excitatory_1972}.
-In the microscopic binary switching model, the sigmoid $\phi$ determines the single-neuron transition rates between active and quiescent states~\cite{ginzburg_theory_1994}.
-Here, $f$ is the hazard function of the spiking neuron.
-It determines the instantaneous spike emission probability as a function of the membrane potential and should be a non-saturating function.
-In both cases, the nonlinearity is a property of individual neurons.
+The mean field dynamics of Eq.~\ref{eq:lif_mft} differ from Eq.~\ref{eq:amari} in two ways.
+The first is the presence of the reset term $-f(v_i) \, v_i $.
+The second is in the interpretation of the nonlinearity $f$.
+Here, $f$ determines the instantaneous spike emission probability as a function of the membrane voltage and is typically required to be non-saturating so that the neuron is guaranteed to spike if $v_i \rightarrow \infty$.
+(This is not mathematically necessary; $f$ could be chosen to saturate at a finite value.
+In discrete time, $f$ must be bounded by $1/dt$ so the spike probability does not exceed 1.)
+In the microscopic binary switching model underlying Eq.~\ref{eq:amari}, the nonlinearity $\phi$ determines the single-neuron transition rates from quiescence to activity and is typically chosen as a sigmoid to prevent unbounded activity.
+In either case, the nonlinearity $f$ or $\phi$ is a property of individual neurons.